9 Extreme Frugal Living Tips You Probably Haven’t Considered

 Now I know a lot of people who are doing this!
 And I know some who’ve tried it (with kids) and just couldn’t handle being that close with no room to spread out.

-I think I read somewhere that she and her husband spend about $3000 per month on expenses despite their millionaire status!
+Even though she’s a millionaire, she and her husband spend about $3000 per month on living expenses!
 I wrote about their affiliate marketing success story here.
 They are truly living the dream!

 5. Sell Everything but the Kids

-By hosting garage sales or selling items in your local Facebook groups and Craigslist, you can make a decent side hustle income.
+By hosting garage sales or selling items in your local Facebook groups and Craigslist, you can earn decent side hustle income.
 A good rule of thumb is if you haven’t used it in six months, it needs to go.

 This also helps you get a sense of organization and cleanliness in your home, which of course, results in a better quality of life.
 I’ve sold furniture, clothing, toys, electronics…you name it.

 Have you heard of the new Netflix series Tidying Up With Marie Kondo?
 Marie offers tips on tidying and you can even make some extra cash by selling some of your unwanted junk in the decluttering process.